-Software, computer equipment, fixture & fittings and leasehold improvements are valued at nil on the SII economic balance sheet as an active secondary market does not exist to provide appropriate fair value estimations.
+Software, computer equipment and fixture & fittings are valued at nil on the SII economic balance sheet as an active secondary market does not exist to provide appropriate fair value estimations.

 D.1.4 Investments

 The Company's investments comprise debt, equity and other investments.